 The CMR also require the Company to prepare a remuneration report (the "Report") in accordance with the criteria outlined in Appendix 12.1 'Information to be provided in the Remuneration Report' of the said CMR.
-In view that the Company's shares were admitted to listing in May 2023, the reporting period which ended 31 December 2023, is the first full financial year since the Company's listing.

 In accordance with the requirements under the CMR, the Company will be submitting the Report to the shareholders at the forthcoming AGM.
 In view that the Company qualifies as a small or medium-sized company, as defined in Article 3 (2) and (3) of Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings, amending Directive 2006/43/EC of the European Parliament and of the Council and repealing Council Directives 78/660/EEC and 83/349/EEC, the Report must be submitted for discussion at the AGM.